birdneststream/ComfyUI-Mircify/README.md

    - **16-color mode**: Traditional IRC colors for better compatibility

 5. **Text Output:**
-   - Uses optimized mIRC color text output
-   - Ready to paste directly into IRC clients
+   - **IRC Output**: Uses optimized mIRC color text output ready to paste directly into IRC clients
+   - **ANSI Output**: Uses ANSI 256-color escape sequences for terminal display with accurate color mapping
+   - **Performance Optimization**: Only generates text for outputs that are actually connected to other nodes
-   - Support for {TIMESTAMP} placeholder in filenames
+   - **Support**: {TIMESTAMP} placeholder in filenames for IRC Text Saver

 ## Color Processing